• 2025

 I did dial the output back a little to 12.8VDC, just because I want this on my bench for other things.

 A relatively easy repair, but there’s not much in this thing to go wrong.
-Next up is starting the actual rebuild on the Heathkit AG-7, stay tuned!
+Next up is the Heathkit AG-7 that’s been kicking around for a while - it’s going to need more than I thought, as well as a Viz (RCA) power supply with a designed-in fault.

 Previous part of this series: https://wereboar.com … /[url]